royyandzakiy/royyandzakiy/README.md

 - RTOS-based systems using Zephyr and FreeRTOS
 - Connectivity-heavy devices using BLE, Wi-Fi, and MQTT
 - Sensor data acquisition under real-time and throughput constraints
-- Rugged offline-first smart feeders mainly utilized in rural areas with minimal to no connectivity infrastructure
+- Previously also on rugged offline-first smart feeders mainly utilized in rural areas with minimal to no connectivity infrastructure
 - Firmware architecture, refactoring, and system cleanup
 - Native Windows tooling for device communication and diagnostics